-We spent a few days just 30 minutes south of here in near the town of Sonthofen.
-This area of Germany is gorgeous with it’s flower boxed houses, large rolling hillsides, and steepled churches.
+We spent a few days just 30 minutes south of here near the town of Sonthofen.
+This area of Germany is gorgeous with its flower-boxed houses, large rolling hillsides, and steepled churches.
 If you want an outdoorsy and off-the-beaten-path cultural experience, spend a few days here.

-I did loved hiking the easy trails above the castle and wish we had hiked even higher to get bird’s eye view of the two castles.
+I did however love hiking the easy trails above the castle and wish we had hiked even higher to get a better bird’s eye view of the two castles.

 - 6 Great Castles You Need To Visit In Europe